-The CcNet Facebook page is designed for Clergy and Congregational Leaders.
+The CcNet Facebook page is offered for Clergy & Congregational Leaders of all religious traditions.

 To CHALLENGE, EQUIP AND INSPIRE clergy and congregational leaders for transformational leadership in an ever-changing world.
 We will do this by sharing relevant articles, book reviews, research, quotes, sharable memes, and occasionally a bit of humor about human nature, theology, or congregational life.